-3. IAEA Safety Standards
+3. Agency Safety Standards

-- 34. Encourages Member States to implement measures nationally, regionally and internationally to ensure and continuously enhance, as necessary, nuclear, radiation, transport and waste safety, as well as emergency preparedness and response, taking into account IAEA Safety Standards; - 35.
-Encourages Member States to use the IAEA Safety Standards in their national regulatory programmes, as appropriate, and to periodically review national legislation, regulations and guidance taking into account the latest revision of the IAEA Safety Standards and report on progress in appropriate international fora; - 36.
-Urges all Member States to be mindful of the importance of nuclear safety and security regarding peaceful nuclear facilities and materials in all circumstances, and, without prejudice to the views of Member States, notes the IAEA Director General's "seven indispensable pillars for ensuring nuclear safety and security during an armed conflict, which derive from the IAEA safety standards and nuclear security guidance", advanced on 2 March 2022; - 37.
-Requests the Agency to continue to support the work of the Commission on Safety Standards (CSS) and the Safety Standards Committees; - 38.
-Encourages the Secretariat to continue to address any delays in the publication process, in particular in the editing of drafts, and improve the coherence of the translation of Safety Standards into all IAEA official languages, and welcomes the development and implementation of an action plan aimed at clearing the backlog of awaiting publications and at finding a sustainable solution, so that the Safety Standards endorsed by the CSS are published in a timely manner; - 39.
-Requests further efforts of the Secretariat to enable representatives of all Member States, including those considering introducing nuclear power or radiation technology, to participate in the work of the CSS and Committees; - 40.
-Requests the Agency to continuously review and strengthen, as broadly and effectively as possible the IAEA Safety Standards, and to strengthen education and training programmes aimed at increasing awareness of the IAEA Safety Standards as well as to address the lessons learned from the COVID-19 pandemic in the relevant IAEA Safety Standards, as appropriate; - 41.
-Encourages the Agency to keep up to date with the latest relevant findings of research supporting nuclear safety expertise as well as scientific and technological innovations, to enhance technical capabilities accordingly and to strengthen IAEA Safety Standards as appropriate; - 42.
-Requests the Secretariat to continue its close cooperation, where appropriate, with the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), the International Commission on Radiological Protection (ICRP) and other relevant organizations in the development of IAEA Safety Standards; - 43.
-Encourages the Secretariat to continue assessing the applicability of Safety Standards to Small Modular Reactors (SMRs), most notably through the CSS as well as affiliated and relevant committees, and to keep abreast of any new developments and challenges in this regard;
+- 37. Encourages Member States to implement measures nationally, regionally and internationally to ensure and continuously enhance, as necessary, nuclear, radiation, transport and waste safety, as well as emergency preparedness and response, taking into account the Agency's Safety Standards; - 38.
+Encourages Member States to use the Agency's Safety Standards in their national regulatory programmes, as appropriate, and to periodically review national legislation, regulations and guidance taking into account the latest revision of the Agency's Safety Standards and report on progress in appropriate international fora;

+- 39. Urges all Member States to be mindful of the importance of nuclear safety and security regarding peaceful nuclear facilities and materials in all circumstances, and, without prejudice to the views of Member States, notes the IAEA Director General's "seven indispensable pillars for ensuring nuclear safety and security during an armed conflict, which derive from the IAEA safety standards and nuclear security guidance", advanced on 2 March 2022; - 40.
+Takes note of the relevance of the "five principles" presented by the IAEA Director General in the context of the ZNPP to the United Nations Security Council on 30 May 2023; - 41.
+Requests the Agency to continue to support the work of the Commission on Safety Standards (CSS) and the Safety Standards Committees; - 42.
+Encourages the Secretariat to continue to address any delays in the publication process, in particular in the editing of drafts, and improve the coherence of the translation of Safety Standards into all Agency official languages, and welcomes the development and implementation of an action plan aimed at clearing the backlog of awaiting publications and at finding a sustainable solution, so that the Safety Standards endorsed by the CSS are published in a timely manner; - 43.
+Requests further efforts of the Secretariat to enable representatives of all Member States, including those considering introducing nuclear power or radiation technology, to participate in the work of the CSS and Safety Standards Committees; - 44.
+Requests the Agency to continuously review and, if necessary, strengthen, in close consultation with Member States, as broadly and effectively as possible, the Agency's Safety Standards, and to reflect the lessons learned from extraordinary circumstances such as the COVID-19 pandemic and armed conflicts, and the potential effects of climate change in the relevant Agency Safety Standards, as appropriate; - 45.
+Encourages the Secretariat, in close consultation with Member States, to continue its review of nuclear safety standards to identify potential challenges in applying the Nuclear Safety Standards including inter alia in armed conflict situations; - 46.
+Encourages the Agency to keep up to date with the latest relevant findings of research supporting nuclear safety expertise as well as scientific and technological innovations, to enhance technical capabilities accordingly and to strengthen the Agency's Safety Standards as appropriate; - 47.
+Requests the Agency to strengthen education and training programmes aimed at increasing awareness of the Agency's Safety Standards; - 48.
+Requests the Secretariat to continue its close cooperation, where appropriate, with the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR), the International Commission on Radiological Protection (ICRP) and other relevant organizations in the development of Agency Safety Standards; - 49.
+Encourages the Secretariat to continue updating the Safety Standards based on the results of the applicability study to small modular reactors, most notably through the CSS as well as affiliated and relevant Agency committees, and to keep abreast of any new developments and challenges in this regard;